Quarkus-Framework/quarkus-hibernate-orm-panache-repository/README.md

 - Quarkus Hibernate Panache Repository: Hibernate ORM with Panache library.
 - Junit5, Rest-Assured: integration and unit tests
 - Jdbc-h2: Integrated DB for Testing
+- Config-Yaml: integration of yaml in the project

 ## Running the application in dev mode